10xComrade/Gideon/README.md

    we primarily extract content from <p> HTML tags, which may include gibberish and extra tags.
    Future updates will address this issue for improved accuracy.

+# Contributions :
+If you encounter any problems or bugs with the project or if you are interested in contributing, please open an issue to let me know about your idea, solution, or the problem you encountered.

 # Donations :